Toni-d-e-v/redstone/README.md

-# Avrio CryptoNight
+# RedStone
-This is the cryptonight based version of Avrio, this will be used until the from-scratch, new code base is finished.
-At that point the coins on this network will be swapped over and this software will be deprecated.
+RedStones is the gem cryptocurrency.
+Rairty, priavcy and a finite suply.

 ## Installing

-We offer binary images of the latest releases [here](https://github.com/avrio-project/avrio/releases/latest)
+We offer binary images of the latest releases [here](https://github.com/redstone-project/redstone/releases/latest)

 If you would like to compile yourself, read on.